• Skip to primary navigation

 • Cook 2 lbs of potatoes.
 I cook until just tender.
 I like the skin on.
 Rinse the hot potatoes in cold water then just peel the skin off with my fingers.
 Make sure not to overcook the potatoes and lto use cold water to cool them.

-• Cut into chunks that are bite sized.
-A little smaller than an inch.
-It’s a personal thing, I like the chunks to be easy to eat, and a consistent size.
+• Cut into bite-sized chunks, a little smaller than an inch.
+It’s a personal thing, but I like the chunks to be easy to eat and a consistent size.

 • Put about ¾ of a cup of mayo in a small bowl.
 Drizzle in about ¼ cup of ‘pickle juice’.